-Have you ever uploaded a PDF to your website instead of creating a web page?
+Have you ever uploaded a document to your website instead of creating a web page?
 While it may seem like a way to save time, PDFs should be used sparingly.
 Here’s why.

 PDFs are not inherently accessible.
 All PDFs (and other files) uploaded to Brandeis websites must be reviewed for accessibility.
 Inaccessible PDFs create barriers to content consumption for visitors using assistive technology, such as a screen reader.